masahide/ansible-lssd/README.md

 ansible-lssd operates as a playbook of [Ansible](https://github.com/ansible/ansible).
 These playbooks require Ansible 1.3.

-These playbooks are meant to be a reference and starter's guide to building Ansible Playbooks.
 These playbooks were tested on CentOS 5.x so we recommend that you use CentOS to test these modules.

 Advantage
 ---------